Why the holistic approach should be a priority for your transformation initiatives

 This last component is essential to success, because it determines the mindset within which activities are undertaken.
-No programme should be started without securing complete understanding and acceptance of the “Ways of working” from the employees concerned.
+No program should be started without securing complete understanding and acceptance of the “Ways of working” from the employees concerned.
 Every process can then determine which aspects it intends to influence, and the extent of that influence, using the three categorisations of measures taken.

-It would be good not to reinvent the wheel with every new programme.
+It would be good not to reinvent the wheel with every new program.
 It would be good not to lose employees along the way under the combined weight of new processes.
 The holistic approach, with its consideration of issues across entire systems, makes progressive, lasting completion of successful transformation projects possible, which is vital in our current economic environment.

 To get a head start in terms of competitiveness, download our guide to blending performance, progress and collaborative working:

 A major name in building inspection in France, AC Environnement has seen impressive growth since it was formed.
-To maintain this momentum, the business has begun an ambitious transformation programme to remain 10 years ahead of the competition, working on five main strategy areas.
+To maintain this momentum, the business has begun an ambitious transformation program to remain 10 years ahead of the competition, working on five main strategy areas.
 To find out more, read AC Environnement’s customer testimonial on managing its transformation project with IDhall.